“Rent never ends”

 A house is my biggest asset and I want to accumulate assets.

 Clearly, a home is not an investment.
-So, if you don’t care about money then get what you want.
+So, if you don’t care about money or your net worth then get what you want.

 You value stability.
 Renters may have to move from time to time which is less stable.
 If you want one place to live and raise children, then there is really only one option.